muratko357/Portfolio/README.md

 <img align="left" width="250" height="150" src="Images/Customer scatterplot.png">**[Visual Analytics with Tableau](https://public.tableau.com/profile/murat.kocak#!/)**

-Analyzing the Superstore dataset, I have completed variuos projects with Tableau in order to answer business questions in relation to sales, profits, and shipment status of orders.
-For this purpose, I have created crosstables, graphics, and maps in which I have applied design principles of data visualization.
+Analyzing the Superstore dataset, I have completed various projects with Tableau in order to answer business questions in relation to sales, profits, and shipment status of orders.
+For this purpose, I have created crosstables, graphics, and maps in which I applied design principles of data visualization.

 <br/>